Village East by Angelika: Burlesque and nude era

 In November 1961, Michael Iannucci and Milton Warner leased the Jaffe Art Theatre for one year, with an option to renew for another year.
 The next month, the theater was renamed the Casino East Theater and reopened with a Yiddish-language show, Gezunt un Meshuga ("Hale and Crazy").
 By then, it had 1,150 seats.
 In March 1962, Casino East hosted the satirical burlesque production This Was Burlesque starring Ann Corio.
 During this time, Iannucci managed the front of house, or the publicly accessible parts of the theater.
 Corio oversaw the stage and backstage operations, with a speaker in her dressing room that allowed her to hear everything on stage.
 The revue was successful, ultimately lasting 1,509 performances at the Casino.
 This Was Burlesque ultimately relocated to the Hudson Theatre on Broadway in March 1965.
 Corio said that tourists could not find Casino East and that ticket sellers could more easily sell tickets to the show if it were on Broadway.

 Afterward, Casino East became the Gayety Theater, the only burlesque theater in Manhattan.
 The venue was operated by Leroy Griffith, who had opened the burlesque venue there following the success of Corio's show.
 The operator charged $4 admission, higher than at the Hudson Theatre.
+Fittingly, director William Friedkin shot the burlesque scenes for The Night They Raided Minsky's at the theater in 1967.
 The off-Broadway production Oh!
 Calcutta!, a revue in which all the cast members were nude, was announced for the theater in April 1969, upon which point the venue was renamed the Eden Theater.
 The revue's producer George Platt explained the renaming by saying, "We're not doing a burlesque show, we're doing a legitimate show."
 Oh!
 Calcutta! opened at the theater in June 1969.
 While the Eden was as large as a standard Broadway theater, Oh!
 Calcutta! used an off-Broadway contract that limited the audience to 499 seats; nonetheless, the show made a profit at the Eden.
 The revue moved to Broadway's Belasco Theatre in February 1971 after running for 704 performances.